xibbit/xibbit/README.md

 ## current status

 xibbit is under active development.
-Version 1.50 is the current version.
+Version 1.5.1 is the current version.

+Version 1.5.1 adds easier installation and removes "from" key (breaking change).

 Version 1.50 is the initial version released into open source.
 It is of alpha quality: suitable for development but you may need to fix additional minor bugs to bring it to production quality.